 You’ll want to be sure you’re thorough in your research when it comes to offering competitive pricing.
 There’s a fine line when it comes to pricing too low or too high, so take the time to learn more about effective pricing strategies and consider reaching out to financial advisers for additional tips.

-The business plan you create will serve multiple roles.
+Your business plan will serve multiple roles.
 First, it’ll help you outline your next steps so that you have a plan to follow.
-Setting goals increases people’s success because it provides a clear path and direction.
+Setting goals increases business success because it provides a clear path and direction.
 Secondly, these goals and projected paths can help you remain motivated, even when running a business feels challenging.

 Even though service businesses generally have fewer startup costs than product-based businesses, expenses are inevitable.
 For example, you might need business insurance and some basic equipment to do your job well.

 There are several places to look for funding:

 Determine the types of funding that will best fit your company’s goals and size.
 Incorporate your use of funding in the business plan, including the plan to repay loans.

 As you set up your service business, you’ll need to verify that you have the right permits, licenses, and certifications to operate in your area.
 For example, a hairstylist looking to open a salon will likely need at least a state cosmetology/beautician license, salon retailer seller permit, salon business operation license, and an employer identification number (EIN).